JakeJohnson5252/bmw/README.md

 There are two containers being created: app and db.
 The app container runs the Next.js website and db runs the Supabase (or Postgres) database.

 This project utilizes a bridge network for the containers to communicate.
 This is done by using service names (app and db).
-They are accesible on different ports: app - 3000 and db - 5432.
+They are locally available on different ports: app - 3000 and db - 5432.